Statue of Liberty Diversity/Multicultural Resources See also:

 Al-Bab: An Open Door to the Arab World - Articles, blog, and links relating to all aspects of the Arab world, as well as individual Arab countries.
 (By British journalist/author Brian Whitaker; site includes advertisements)

 American Muslims and Religious Freedom FAQ - Online publication that aims to 'provide the public with accurate answers to understandable questions.
 The resource reflects widely-shared views among American Muslims on important topics such as sharia, jihad, the role of mosques and the relationship between religious and civil legal codes.'
-(Interfaith Alliance and The First Amendment Center)
+(2012, Interfaith Alliance and The First Amendment Center)

 Arab Americans: History, Culture and Contributions [Link opens a PDF] - Provides a 'Demographic Portrait' of the Arab American population and Histories of Arab American Immigration, plus FAQs, Holidays, Cultural Practices & Food, and more; for high school and advanced middle school students (2019, Arab American National Museum; an affiliate of the Smithsonian Institution).